Provision Cassandra or DSE in Kubernetes with the Kubernetes Operator for Apache Cassandra

 Download, optionally customize, and apply the provisioning YAML

-If you have not already done so, download the example provisioning YAML file from the DataStax public GitHub repo and modify it as needed.
+1. If you have not already done so, download an example provisioning YAML file from the Cassandra Operator GitHub repository.

 kubectl -n my-db-ns apply -f ./cluster1-dc1.yaml